matthiasguentert/azure-appinsights-logger/README.md

 }
 ```

 Finally configure the request pipeline.
 Make sure the call to `UseAppInsightsHttpBodyLogging` happens as early as possible as the [order matters](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0#middleware-order).
-Have a look at this [issue](https://github.com/matthiasguentert/azure-appinsights-logger/issues/11)
+Have a look at this [issue](https://github.com/matthiasguentert/azure-appinsights-logger/issues/11).
+An example can be found in the `ManualTests` project.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)